-I am an Assistant Professor in the Science Department at Bard High School Early College (BHSEC) Manhattan where I teach Conceptual Physics at the 9th grade level and Calculus II and Modern Physics in the college program.
+From August 2020 to April 2022, I was Assistant Professor in the Science Department at Bard High School Early College (BHSEC) Manhattan where I taught Conceptual Physics at the 9th grade level and Calculus II and Modern Physics in the college program.
+I also developed a four week course on physics and art for incoming 9th graders and implemented a novel grading scheme inspired by Joe Feldmann's "Grading for Equity" across all of my courses.
 Students at BHSEC earn a high school diploma and an Associate of Arts degree form Bard College in four years.

 Though my PhD work focused on research, I held a teaching position nearly every semester for the six years of my training.
 I enjoy and appreciate educational work very much and undertaking it as a full-time career at BHSEC has been a huge opportunity for me to expand my knowledge and skills.